Language Cards are a simple, versatile material to add to your baby’s activities.

 Offer the printed images on a tray that your child can select independently from a shelf.
 Some children enjoy lining up the cards in an orderly fashion and some will like to sort through them randomly.
 Many families invest in an at-home laminator to preserve their printed materials.
 (This one is about $20.)

-Throughout the year, we will add to our language card collections.
-Sign up to receive Monti Kids learning tips via email and you’ll be notified when new packs are available.
+Throughout the year, we will add printables for parents who are interested in the Montessori approach.
+Sign up to receive Monti Kids learning tips via email and you’ll be notified when new items are available.
 There is a sign-up form at the top of this post.